 Homeownership assistance may only be paid while the family is residing in the home.
-If the family moves out of the home, the PHA may not continue homeownership assistance after the Olmsted County HRA month when the family moves out.
+If the family moves out of the home, the PHA may not continue homeownership assistance after the month when the family moves out.
 The family or lender is not required to refund to the PHA the homeownership assistance for the month when the family moves out.

-Before commencement of homeownership assistance, the family must execute a statement of family obligations in the form prescribed by HUD [form HUD-52649].
-In the statement, the family agrees to comply with all family obligations under the homeownership option.
+Before commencement of homeownership assistance, the family must execute a statement in which the family agrees to comply with all family obligations under the homeownership option.